ibm-cloud-docs/key-protect/at-events.md

 - The `responseData.keyState` field includes the integer that correlates to the state of the key.

+- The `responseData.expirationDate` includes the date that the key will expire on.

 #### Delete Key
 {: #delete-key-success}